HIV/AIDS Care Continuum

 What is the HIV care continuum?

-- HIV Diagnosis —The HIV care continuum begins with a diagnosis of HIV infection.
+- HIV testing and diagnosis —The HIV care continuum begins with a diagnosis of HIV infection.
 The only way to know for sure that you are infected with the HIV virus is to get an HIV test.
 People who don't know they are infected are not accessing the care and treatment they need to stay healthy.
 They can also unknowingly pass the virus on to others.
+CDC recommends that all adolescents and adults be tested for HIV infection at least once, and that persons at increased risk for HIV infection be tested at least annually.

-- Getting antiretroviral therapy— Antiretrovirals are drugs that are used to prevent a retrovirus, such as HIV, from making more copies of itself.
-Antiretroviral therapy (ART) is the recommended treatment for HIV infection.
-It involves uses using a combination of three or more antiretroviral drugs from at least two different HIV drug classes every day to control the virus.
+- Getting on antiretroviral therapy— Antiretrovirals are drugs that are used to prevent a retrovirus, such as HIV, from making more copies of itself.
+Antiretroviral therapy (ART)is the recommended treatment for HIV infection.
+It involves using a combination of three or more antiretroviral drugs from at least two different HIV drug classes every day to control the virus.
+U.S. clinical guidelines recommend that everyone diagnosed with HIV receive treatment, regardless of their CD4 cell count or viral load.
+Treatment with ART can help people with HIV live longer, healthier lives, and has been shown to reduce sexual transmission of HIV by 96 percent.

-- Achieving a low amount of HIV virus in your body—By taking ART regularly, you can achieve viral suppression, meaning a very low level of HIV in your blood.
+- Achieving viral suppression—By taking ART regularly, you can achieveviral suppression, meaning a very low level of HIV in your blood.
 You aren’t cured.
 There is still some HIV in your body.
-But lowering the amount of virus in your body with medicines can keep you healthy, help you live longer, and greatly reduce your chances of passing HIV on to others.
+But lowering the amount of virus in your body with medicines can help you stay healthy, live longer, and greatly reduce your chances of passing HIV on to others.

 What does the HIV care continuum show?